vestrel00/Triangle-Game/README.md

     6. open another shell/terminal
     7. ```python player_ex.py```

+# Implement the client interface AI
+Each student need only to implement the AI to determine the line to draw.
+The following are the same interface written in diffrent languages that can be subclassed and implemented.

+1. player_ex.py
+2. player_ex.c *TODO*
+3. player_ex.cpp *TODO*
+4. player_ex.java *TODO*

 # The triangle game's mechanics

 1. There is a 4 by 4 matrix in the form of a 2d list/array with the